An Era Ends: The Final Demise of the White Star Line

 Cunard was in a hurry to erase all remnants of White Star and began to phase out holdings and vessels alike.
 Double house flags were flown on the new Cunard-White Star ships until 1950 at which time Cunard bought the remaining shares held by White Star and liquidated most of it's ships and holdings.
 By 1950, all traces of the famed White Star Line ceased to exist.

 Cunard went on to produce its magnificent Queens, such as the Queen Mary (currently a permanently docked hotel and shopping center owned and operated by the city of Long Beach, Ca.) and the regal Queen Elizabeth.
 The Queen Elizabeth II (QEII) was recently refitted and still continues transatlantic crossings today.
 Cunard's Sea Goddess II demonstrates the latest ultra-modern technology in ship navigation.
-Recently completing her sea trials, (9/2003) the Queen Mary II has the title of being the largest cruise ship in the world.
-Her length is comparable to a Nimitz class aircraft carrier.
+In 2003 the Queen Mary II took the title of being the largest cruise ship in the world, her length comparable to a Nimitz class aircraft carrier.
 Cunard also has interests in hotels and resorts.

 After over a century of business, Cunard experienced a buyout in May of 1998, (See FAQ in Table of Contents) when Carnival Corporation & PLC purchased the company.
 Carnival now owns Princess Cruises, Holland America Line, Windstar Cruises, Seabourn Cruise Line, Costa Cruises, Cunard Line, P&O Cruises, Ocean Village, Swan Hellenic, AIDA, A'ROSA, and P&O Cruises Australia, making them the largest shipping line in the world.